-It can be a confusing time following a death and difficult to know what you need to do first, especially if this is the first time you are experiencing it.
+It can be a confusing time following a death and difficult to know what you need to do first, especially when you experience it for the first time..

-There are many procedures that will need to be undertaken.
-What needs to happen first will depend on the circumstances of the death and whether the person died in hospital, at home, a public place or overseas.
-This will also affect the type of documentation that you will be given.
+There can be some complex procedures to follow, depending on whether the person died in hospital, at home, a public place or overseas.
+Where the person has died will also affect the type of documentation that you are given.

 Now, select the specific area you need